kubernetes/kops/docs/cli/kops_delete_instance.md

 ### Options

 ```
+      --additional-priorities strings   Additional priorities of Pods to consider when validating
       --cloudonly                       Perform deletion update without confirming progress with Kubernetes
       --fail-on-drain-error             Fail if draining a node fails (default true)
       --fail-on-validate-error          Fail if the cluster fails to validate (default true)
   -h, --help                            help for instance
       --post-drain-delay duration       Time to wait after draining each node (default 5s)
       --surge                           Surge by detaching the node from the ASG before deletion (default true)
       --validate-count int32            Number of times that a cluster needs to be validated after single node update (default 2)
       --validation-timeout duration     Maximum time to wait for a cluster to validate (default 15m0s)
   -y, --yes                             Specify --yes to immediately delete the instance
 ```

 ### Options inherited from parent commands